 Product labels must contain the following information:

-• Include a warning on all packaging in respect of unusual hazards which may be caused as a result of i.e. allergens, additives or colourants.
+- Include a warning on all packaging with respect to unusual hazards that may be caused as a result of allergens, additives, or colourants;

-• Before packaging and labeling is released for any product, it should be reviewed in terms of the applicable labelling legislation, regulations and standards.
+- Before packaging and labelling are released for any product, it should be reviewed in terms of the applicable labelling legislation, regulations and standards.

-All ingredients and raw materials used in manufacturing your products will be required to have full traceability of the source, quality and shelf life and full ingredients statement.
+All ingredients and raw materials used in manufacturing your products will be required to have full traceability of the source, quality, shelf life and full ingredients statement.

-Where necessary a Certificate of Authenticity will be required and any ingredients claiming to be organic or free range must have the appropriate Certificates of Declaration.
+Where necessary a Certificate of Authenticity will be required and any ingredients claiming to be organic or free-range must have the appropriate Certificate of Declaration.

 If the relevant Pick n Pay category buyer is satisfied and indicates that they would like to list your food product, your facility will be required to meet the minimum food safety standards and undergo a Food Safety Audit.